pipeviz/pipeviz/README.md

 ## Installation

-Pipeviz requires that you either have a working Go environment, or that you use the provided Dockerfiles to do it for you.
+Pipeviz requires that you either have a working Go 1.4 environment, or that you use the provided Dockerfiles to do it for you.
 There are three basic cases:

 * Hacking on pipeviz (frontend or backend): local Go environment.
 * Hacking on message producers: you can get away with Docker.
 * Actually running pipeviz: Docker, or whatever your hosting environment dictates.

 If you're going the Docker route, the Dockerfiles have their own instructions.
 For a local Go environment, setting it up oughtn't be too difficult.
 [These instructions](http://www.golangbootcamp.com/book/get_setup) should get you there.
 Make sure you set your `$GOPATH` and update your `$PATH` with the `$GOPATH/bin` directory, as it recommends!
+You'll also need Go 1.4, as the pipeviz build process relies on code generation via `go generate`, which was added to the toolchain in 1.4.

 Once you have a working environment, you'll start by getting the package.
 Because pipeviz is currently a private repository, this can be little tricky.
 If you have a Github authentication token (for HTTPS cloning) already set up, then this will work: